Migrate to a General Purpose or I/O server

 You can also find a good list of items to consider before migrating in the Before you move to General Purpose or I/O server checklist.

 If you plan to remove files from your server to speed up your migration, we recommend that you create a backup first to ensure that no essential data is lost.

 The easiest way to migrate an existing server to a General Purpose server is to migrate an image of the existing server.
 A server image can be restored only to the system disk of a General Purpose server.
 (Similarly, images can be taken only from the system disk of a General Purpose server; images cannot be saved for any data disks attached).

 Image-based migration to a General Purpose server is not possible for Standard servers with more than 1 GB of memory because of the larger disk allotment on those servers.
 Some 1 GB and smaller servers might also be ineligible for image migration; for example, if a server was resized, that can affect an image’s minimum disk size requirement.
-First-generation server images cannot be used to create a General Purpose server.

 Images are restricted to the region in which they were created.
 General Purpose servers can currently be created in the IAD, ORD, DFW, SYD, and LON regions.